hwayne/hacker-test-history/README.md

 ####  0087 Ever been mentioned in Computer Recreations?

+Computer Recreations was a regular column about computing and mathematical puzzles and problems, published in Scientific American.

 ####  0088 Ever had your activities mentioned in the newspaper?

 ####  0089 ...
 Did you get away with it?

 ####  008A Ever engage a drum brake while the drum was spinning?

+[Drum memory](https://en.wikipedia.org/wiki/Drum_memory) consisted of a large metal cylinder coated in magnetic material.
+To read or write data, a magnetic head would be moved to the correct position along the length of the drum, and then wait for the relevant portion of the drum to pass beneath it.
+This meant that the faster the drum could spin, the faster the computer could access stored data, and so the drum was kept at its maximum speed as much as possible.

+Needless to say, engaging the brake while the drum was spinning would be _bad idea_.

 ####  008B Ever write comments in a non-native language?